-Whilst at Open lab I collaborated with colleagues on a project about women’s experiences of breastfeeding in public.
-I analysed the comments left by mothers using the mobile app FeedFinder, to provide reviews about how breastfeeding friendly certain venues and locations were.
+This project explored women’s experiences of breastfeeding in public, based on the user generated content from the mobile app FeedFinder.
+FeedFinder is an app for breastfeeding parents, that enables them to share information and reviews about how breastfeeding-friendly venues and locations are.
 By combining this qualitative textual data set with the Index of Multiple Deprivation, I began to explore the material concerns that affected women’s experiences of breastfeeding in public.
 The language used and the opinions expressed were varied, but certain patterns emerged that suggested differences between experiences of those in more or less deprived areas.

 Reviews left in more deprived venues were far more concerned about whether there was a designated private area for breastfeeding, if this included a partition or lockable door and the quality and cleanliness of this area.
 Conversely, in the least deprived areas, the focus was more on the ambience of a venue, the quality of the tea and cake, and how friendly and welcoming the staff were.
 Both groups talked about privacy, but in very different ways.
 It could be that the seating was booth style and afforded some degree of privacy or discretion in less deprived areas, whereas privacy was more about a physically separate space for those in more deprived areas.
 So what does this tell us and what does it mean?

 Outside of the academic constraints of rigour I am more free to speculate… Or throw out an abundance of questions I can’t answer.
 According to Public Health England, fear of breastfeeding in public causes a third of breastfeeding women to choose not to breastfeed in public, and one in ten new mothers to abstain altogether .